smooth-code/fraql/README.md

   </div>
 )

-// Create a map of fragments and reference them on a static property "fragments" ArticleCard.fragments = {
+// Create a map of fragments and reference them on a static property "fragments".
+ArticleCard.fragments = {
   article: gql`
     fragment _ on Article {